grasshoppermouse/mysore2016tobacco/README.md

 1. Clone this repository
 2. Open the project in RStudio or `cd` into the directory and launch `R`.
 This will automatically bootstrap [`renv`](https://rstudio.github.io/renv/index.html).
 3. After the bootstrapping process, enter the following in the console: `renv::restore()`.
-This should install all the necessary packages, including the separate data package [`placektobaccopublic`](https://github.com/grasshoppermouse/placektobaccopublic).
+This should install all the necessary packages, including the separate data package [`placektobaccopublic`](https://github.com/grasshoppermouse/placektobaccopublic), in an isolated project-specific library.
 4. knit the `paper.Rmd` file using the RStudio GUI or with `rmarkdown::render('paper.Rmd')`.
-This will generate the preprint file `paper.html`, which will display in the RStudio Viewer or can be viewed in any web browser.
+This will generate the preprint file [`paper.html`](https://grasshoppermouse.github.io/mysore2016tobacco/), which will display in the RStudio Viewer or can be viewed in any web browser.
 (Note: if not using RStudio, you will need a recent version of [pandoc](https://pandoc.org) installed.)

+Note 1: Analyses used "R version 3.6.3 (2020-02-29)".
+You might need to install this version of R to reproduce them.

-Note: Some results will differ slightly from the official version because identifying information in `placektobaccopublic`, such as age and income, has been aggregated into coarser categories to help preserve anonymity.
+Note 2: Some results will differ slightly from the official version because identifying information in `placektobaccopublic`, such as age and income, has been aggregated into coarser categories to help preserve anonymity.